marciorasf/hippocards-web/README.md

-# flashcards-web
+# Flashcards WEB

-Check it out on <https://marciorasf-flashcards.herokuapp.com>

-I'll write it as soon as I finish the main pendencies.
+I'll write this README as soon as I finish the main pendencies.

+Check the application running on <https://marciorasf-flashcards.herokuapp.com>

+## TODO

+- [ ] Improve error handling and messages
+- [ ] Implement tests
+- [ ] Configure a CI/CD

+## BUGS